keremulcay/GoodDeed/README.md

 installs Amplify Command Line Interface necessary to pull backend environment

-IMPORTANT: add the aws-exports.js file sent to the course instructor and TA into the src directory.
-This file includes the API key and is not pushed to git, yet kept locally.
-Without this file the backend functionalities won't work properly.
-Furthermore, if this project is run after the 21st of May, the API Key will have expired and a new API key will need to be generated, and the related field in aws-exports will need to be modified to use the new API key.
-Contact team members if you run this project after May 21st.

-### Step 2: Create documentation and deploy application on localhost
-You can create documentation using JSDoc with:
-- npm run docs

-This will automatically create a docs directory with the documentation created as index.html using JSDocs library.

-To run the application:
-- npm start

-Once run, the site will be deployed in your localhost and the browser will be launched.

-### OPTIONAL: Step 3: Pull backend environment from AWS
+### OPTIONAL: Step 2: Pull backend environment from AWS
-This step is marked as optional because while you do not need this step to run the app, you will need it access Amplify's build pipeline.
+This step is marked as optional because while you do not need this step to run the app, you will need it to access Amplify's build pipeline.
 - amplify pull --appId d165oymlwnu85 --envName master

 After running this command, which pulls the backend environment from aws, you will be prompted to login to the Admin UI.